Sign In / Sign Out

 A creative supplement may be provided at any time after a Barrett application has been started and up until 24 hours after the application has been submitted.
 E-mail the creative supplement to email@example.com with the subject line “Creative Supplement for Barrett Application.”

-A limited number of high school seniors with an honors college application in the Early Action pool may be able to request a re-review of their decision.
+A limited number of high school seniors with an honors college application in the Early Action pool may be able to request a re-review of their deny decision.
 To learn more: contact the Barrett Director of Admissions, Keith Southergill, at Keith.Southergill@asu.edu.
-Inquiries must be received by midnight on Thursday, January 31, 2019.
+Inquiries must be received by midnight on Friday, January 18, 2019.

 Many prospective students and their families have questions about what steps follow admission to Barrett, The Honors College.
 Please visit our Next Steps page for more information.